TaloDev/backend/README.md

 # Talo backend: self-hostable game dev tools

-Talo is a set of tools and APIs designed to make game development easier and help you make better data-driven decisions.
+Talo is a collection of tools and APIs designed to make game development easier and to help you make better data-driven decisions.

 From essentials like player management, stats and leaderboards to advanced APIs for game saves, event tracking and player authentication.